paper5375/someone/README.md

 4. Run `npm run start` to compile and start the bot.

 ## License
 This project is licensed under the [WTFPL license](LICENSE).
-It wasn't made for actual use, but the license lets you do what you want with the code.
+The bot wasn't made for actual use, but the license lets you do what you want with the code.